skasberger/bachelor-thesis/docs/research.md

 		- Q: How many templates does a maintainer add per article compared to other editors? => ratio
 - H: Does a maintainer undo deletes and re-deletes of tokens (re-introductions)?
 	- of all tokens, not just his ones, cause territory is the article, not his tokens. can also be seen as marking
+- H: is semi-protection or protected used over-proportionally?

 ### b) DOES THE MAINTAINER DEFEND THE ARTICLE?
 **Direct territorial actions!**